dasmedium/dasmedium.github.io/source/projects/index.md

 ***
 # Demos and Coding Challenge POC's
-The following are repositories of demos from coding challenges or courses either for proof of concept implementation or to test the implementation of a given library or tech stack.
+The following are repositories of demos from coding challenges or courses either for proof of concept implementation or to test a given library or tech stack.

 # Simple NodeJs Task List Application